-6.7.1 Requirements for Activities Related to MRL Threads & Criteria
+6.7.31 Requirements for Activities Related to MRL Threads in AS6500

 The MRL matrix is a collection of criteria against which manufacturing maturity is measured.
 The criteria themselves do not contractually direct that certain activities be accomplished.
 AS6500 is a tasking document that can require many of those activities be accomplished.